Chester Creek at Aspenwood – 2018

 5) Increase resilience to future flooding.
 A healthy creek that is connected to its floodplain can handle the increased volume and velocity of future flood events.

-This project is made possible by a grant provided by the Minnesota Department of Natural Resources, through an appropriation by the Minnesota State Legislature.
+This project was made possible by a grant provided by the Minnesota Department of Natural Resources, through an appropriation by the Minnesota State Legislature.